 “Of course it was impossible to connect the dots looking forward when I was in college.
 But it was very, very clear looking backwards ten years later… Again, you can’t connect the dots looking forward; you can only connect them looking backwards.
 So you have to trust that the dots will somehow connect in your future.
 You have to trust in something: your gut, destiny, life, karma, whatever.
 This approach has never let me down, and it has made all the difference in my life. “

-If you turn down your iPod and turn off your iPad, you will learn the true legacy of Steve Jobs by studying how the man lived.
+If you turn down your iPhone and turn off your iPad, you will learn the true legacy of Steve Jobs by studying how the man lived.

 He lived his life on his own terms and he sang his song passionately.